ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 Provides a connection that allows for the transfer of digital tokens or data between two different Layer 1, Layer 2 or Sidechain systems.

+**Externally Owned Account**

+An Ethereum address that is controlled by a cryptographic private key.

 **Layer 1:**

 A base network, such as Bitcoin, or Ethereum, and its underlying infrastructure that validates and finalizes transactions without the need of another network.